 "Hello, please send me your high offer!
 Regards"

-By this stage, I’d already had some back and forth email discussions with close friends, wondering what exactly could have happened.
-I also contacted my web host company, ICDSoft, asking them to help.
-They were the ones who sold me the domain name after all.
-Shouldn’t they have informed me?
+By this stage I'd had some back and forth email discussions with close friends, wondering what exactly could have happened.
+I also contacted my web host, ICDSoft, asking for help.
+They originally sold me the domain name.
+Shouldn't they have informed me?

-This is when I found a disturbing support ticket, posted in my web host support panel.
-It was supposedly from me, addressed to ICDSoft’s support team, and was created on November 20th, the exact date of my departure from the UK.
-It read the following:
+This is when I found a disturbing ticket in my web host support panel.
+It was supposedly from me, addressed to ICDSoft's support team, and was created on November 20th, the exact date of my departure from the UK.
+It read: